-Egg Donation is most suitable for women who are unable to use their own eggs to have a child.
-This can be for a variety of reasons, including:
+Egg donation is most suitable who women who are unable to use their own eggs to have a child.
+This can be for a variety of reasons, such as:

 - The woman does not produce her own eggs, for reasons such as older age or premature menopause